Postcode area: IP22.

 The Quick Verdict

-Diss is one of Norfolk’s most complete market towns – a place where you can genuinely live well without needing to leave very often.
+Diss is one of Norfolk’s most complete market towns, a place where you can live well without needing to leave very often.
 At its heart is The Mere, a beautiful six-acre lake right in the town centre, surrounded by gardens, benches, and wildfowl.
-The marketplace and surrounding streets host an impressive range of independent shops, cafés, and restaurants, while the Friday market has been running since 1135 – making it one of the oldest in England.
+The marketplace and surrounding streets host an impressive range of independent shops, cafés, and restaurants, while the Friday market has been held in the town since 1152, making it one of the oldest in England.
 The mainline railway station provides direct trains to London Liverpool Street in under two hours, making Diss a viable option for London commuters who want proper country living rather than a Home Counties compromise.
-Property prices are reasonable by South of England standards, and the Waveney Valley countryside on the doorstep provides a stunning rural backdrop.
+Property prices are reasonable by South of England standards, and the Waveney Valley countryside on the doorstep provides fine rural countryside behind it.
 This is market town living done properly.

 What Are Property Prices Like in Diss?